arclab-hku/AET/README.md

 # 4. License
 The source code of this ROS package is released under [GPLv2](https://www.gnu.org/licenses/) license.
-We only allow it free for academic usage.
+We only allow it free for academic usage with several patents.
 For commercial use or cooperation, please contact Dr. Peng Lu lupeng@hku.hk.

 For any technical issues, please contact me via email pengrui-rio@connect.hku.hk.